 When you deposit your money in a savings account or certificate of deposit, you are exposing your money to minimize risk in the market but do not get any or much return on your money.
 All you have at hand is more or less the principal amount you had saved initially at the time of withdrawal as the returns you gain on that money gets adjusted for high inflation

-Investing: Investing, on the other hand, allows you to earn greater returns with some exposure to risk and volatility of the market.
+Investing: Investing, on the other hand, allows you to earn greater returns with some exposure to the risk and volatility of the market.
 Investing can be risky but is highly rewarding.
 There are a lot of measures you can adopt to mitigate and manage risk in your portfolio.
-First being, selecting the funds according to your risk profile.
+First is, selecting the funds according to your risk profile.

 Savings: Savings do not account for any considerable amount of return on the principal amount.
 Since there is little or negligible risk involved with the money, there is very less return.
 Capital preservation is the idea behind savings which generally does not account for appreciation of the money.

 Savings: Liquidity refers to the ease with which you are able to encash your money saved or invested at different avenues.
-Savings are highly liquid funds as they are simply the money which is not used.
+Savings are highly liquid funds as they are simply money that is not used.
 Be it a savings account or certificate of deposit, savings can be encashed anytime providing high liquidity.

-Investing: Traditionally investing used to come with certain lock-in period questioning the liquidity factor.
+Investing: Traditionally investing used to come with a certain lock-in period questioning the liquidity factor.
 Nowadays keeping in mind the money requirement of investors, there have been several ways introduced to cater to liquidity needs.
-You can invest through SIP method and opt for SWP and STP which is a Systematic Withdrawal Plan and Systematic Transfer Plan which allows you to transfer back the money you linked savings account for further use.
+You can invest through the SIP method and opt for SWP and STP which is a Systematic Withdrawal Plan and Systematic Transfer Plan which allows you to transfer back the money you linked savings account for further use.

 There are also a lot of liquid mutual funds in the market which provides near-instant liquidity to investors hence resolving liquidity needs.